 However, although Anne and Henry returned to begin their rule again, Elizabeth, against the couple’s wishes, arranged to marry John of Luxembourg, also known as John the Blind.
 The marriage enraged Anne and the two sisters refused to speak again.
 In 1310, John arrived with his army to take the city and according to legend, as John reached the walls of the Old Town, Elizabeth had all the church bells of Prague ring out to signal to John that he could enter in peace.
 Henry and Anne were sent into exile, back to Carinthia, and Elizabeth and John took control.

-(If you take a walk around the Old Town Square, beside the Kinsky Palace and Týnská street, where our office is located, you may see a medieval building with a stone bell carved on the corner of the wall.
-This is actually known as the House of the Stone Bell and is believed to have been built for Elizabeth, the bell being placed there as a reminder of the historic surrender of the city to John).
+(If you take a walk around the Old Town Square, beside the Kinsky Palace and Týnská street, you may see a medieval building with a stone bell carved on the corner of the wall.
+This is known as the House of the Stone Bell and is believed to have been built for Elizabeth, the bell being placed there as a reminder of the historic surrender of the city to John).

-It would make sense that, with the death of Wenceslaus III in 1306, and perhaps even during his reign, as he was the last of the dynasty and produced no heirs, the Old Town would have suspected that they might well be left vulnerable to foreign claims on the crown, and so should think about defending themselves.
+It makes sense that with the death of Wenceslas III in 1306, and perhaps even during his reign, since he was the last of the dynasty and produced no heirs, the Old Town would have suspected that it might be vulnerable to foreign claims on the crown and should therefore think of defending itself.

 Construction of the walls however continued throughout the fourteenth century, in particular between 1346 and 1350, during the reign of Charles IV, son of John of Luxembourg, during his extensive rebuilding of the city.